durrcommasteven/durrcommasteven.github.io/_posts/2018-10-01-dumb-battleship-algo.md

 Clearly things are easier in a game of battleship when ships are touching each other and in the center of the board.

-FInally, heres a 'median game' taking around 52 moves
+Finally, heres a 'median game' taking around 52 moves
 <figure>
 <img src="{{site.baseurl}}/assets/images/post_2/median_game_webp.webp" alt="median_game" style="width:100%">
 </figure>